zhanglabtools/CAMEX/README.md

 CAMEX with other baseline methods, and can be downloaded from [here](https://drive.google.com/drive/folders/1rwdjEvWFEFw82a0x2JzMi2jXICbUc5eb?usp=sharing).

+Put the downloaded dataset into each file as follows:

+|- analysis

+|-- 1liver

+|--- dataset

+|---- *.h5ad

 ### Environment

 It is recommended to use a Python version  `3.9`.